-Crawlability SEO Audit: The Complete Guide to Every Issue That Blocks Search Engines
+Crawl Budget & Crawlability SEO Audit: The Complete Guide to Every Issue That Blocks Search Engines

-Crawlability is the prerequisite for everything else in SEO.
-A page that search engines cannot efficiently reach, render, and interpret cannot rank, regardless of its quality.
-This guide covers every crawlability signal category that matters, from webmaster tool diagnostics through to HTTPS cipher configuration, with a precise explanation of what each issue is, why it damages organic performance, and how to fix it.
+This guide covers every crawlability signal category that matters, from webmaster tool diagnostics through to HTTPS cipher configuration.
+For each issue, you’ll find a precise explanation of what it is, why it damages organic performance, and how to fix it.
+We use this exact framework in our full-scale SEO audits — and the priority order matters as much as the individual fixes.

 Part 1: Webmaster Tool Diagnostics — Your Crawl Health Dashboard